-- Insignificant: Impact of the risk for the project is very low and does not affect any of its objectives. - Tolerable: Impact of the risk for the project is low and effects specific modules of the project without affecting its global objectives. - Moderate: Impact of the risk for the project is medium, however the effects in different modules can have a high impact in the objectives of the project. - Serious: The risk impacts the main contractual requirements of the project but without impact on or redefinition of the critical path. - Devastating: The risk impacts the main objectives of the project on the critical path.
+- Tolerable: Impact of the risk for the project is low and effects specific modules of the project without affecting its global objectives. - Moderate: Impact of the risk for the project is medium, however the effects in different modules can have a high impact in the objectives of the project. - Serious: The risk impacts the main contractual requirements of the project but without impact on or redefinition of the critical path. - Devastating: The risk impacts the main objectives of the project on the critical path.

-5.4.3.Risk Level
+5.3.3.Risk Level